zmeyers21/datasite/README.md

  - Removing the user through the details panel should also propogate the update to the registered users list on the left
  - To add a user, simply click the `Add User` button on the bottom left.
 This should open the `Add User` panel on the left with a simple button labeled `Create Dummy User`
  - This button just generates a user with a random `Id` value, and adds it to the list on the left

-## Development server

-Run `ng serve` for a dev server, and navigate to `http://localhost:4200/`.
-Or, alternatively, run `npm run open` and a browser should open for you.

 ## Running unit tests